vishesh32/QuintupleE/README.md

 - broker/mosquitto.conf - contains the configuration file for the mosquitto broker.

-- dashboard - contains the code for the ui
+- dashboard - contains the code for the UI

     - app - contains the code for each page